sstripps1/sstripps1.github.io/about/index.md

 Around this time, I was becoming more interested in coding, and had taught myself how to code in Python.
 The more I learned about programming, the more I learned about how powerful of a tool it is in many sectors, such as in the world of business.
 With this in mind, I decided to switch to Waterloo’s Science and Business program - a program that builds business skills on top of a science foundation.
 I felt like this program was the perfect place for me to explore programming in a business context, while still keeping a few science courses in my schedule to satisfy my interest.
 It also provided me with a solid understanding of a variety of business areas, such as marketing, economics, accounting, finance, human resources, and law.

-After transitioning to the new program, I did my next 2 internships in the fintech sector.
-These were both great opportunities for me to take my programming skills to the next level and learn more about the world of business.
+After transitioning to the new program, I did my next 2 internships in the fintech sector, which helped me to take my programming skills to the next level and learn more about finance.
 During my school terms, I took a few extra programming courses to strengthen my understanding of computing fundamentals.
 From there, I did my last internship at Plotly, where I eventually picked up a full time role after graduating in 2021.

 My time at Plotly helped me to discover my passion for working with customers.
 I had the opportunity to work with clients from a variety of different sectors, and it was my job to understand their unique use case, and actualize a solution using our product.
 This was process was often quite challenging and often required a lot of creativity, which I loved.

 You can read more about my work experience [here](/experience/).

-After spending some time in this role, I decided to take some time away from tech to satisfy my travel bug and work in the hospitality industry.
+After spending some time in this role, I decided to take some time away from tech to satisfy my travel bug and [work in the hospitality industry](/blog/2024/09/11/skills-from-hospitality).

 ## About Me
 ### Basics